hernandoit/AboutMe/README.md

 - Provide IT application and network security support to Nursing Education department; such as coordinate program installs, evaluation of program issues, training new and current employees, and assure conformance with Medical Center policies and procedures

 ### Software Engineer, RoboLabs Inc.;Pompano Beach, FL. — Jan.
 2014 - Sept.
 2014
+- Assembling server for New York Stock Exchange (NYSE) for financial application (Options Flash); analyzing unusual trade options coming in at 4.5gbps
+- Utilize quality assurance standards for Iridium GPS technologies using MS Excel as test case platform
+- Hard wiring industrial CNC with MicroStep drivers

 ## SKILLS